zeeshanmustafa/Sprint-Challenge--Data-Structures/README.md

    - **Hash Table**
    - **Binary Search Trees**
 2. What are some advantages to using a Hash Tables over an array in JavaScript?

+## Challenge
+If you take a look at the hash-table.js file you'll notice that it has solution code in it.
+You'll also notice that if you run the tests, they all pass.
+Your job is to refactor this hash table solution to use **linked lists** for buckets instead of arrays.
+You're welcome to add another class to the helper file, following the pattern used with LimitedArray.